jingjingyang0803/Band-Name-Generator/README.md

 # **Band Name Generator**

 This is a simple Express.js middleware project that generates a unique band name based on user input and displays it.
 It serves as a basic example of how to use middleware in an Express application.
+This is a course project for course The Complete 2023 Web Development Bootcamp (AppBrewery).

 ## **Features**